dgemoets/WVWC_library_EDA/README.md

 # library
 R Shiny code for WVWC library EDA

+The files are as follows:

+shiny_test.R: creates a two-way table using Shiny

+Library_EDA.R: performs basic exploratory data analysis (EDA) on WVWC library data

 Here are the codes for the Event_Cat1 and Event_Cat2 variables

 Codes for Event_Cat1